WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 This is a full-stack release and will require an OS update, nuget updates, IDE extensions, and CLI updates.

-Note, to update the Meadow.CLI, run the following from a command line:
+Note: to update the Meadow.CLI, run the following from a command line:

 ```bash
 dotnet tool update Wildernesslabs.Meadow.CLI --global